Sending text from your computer is not that complicated.

 Interestingly, with macOS Sierra, you can bring in Siri to send, read, and reply to Messages.

-We all know, the Android is the most flexible operating system to date and messaging is just one aspect of it.
+We all know, that Android is the most flexible operating system to date, and messaging is just one aspect of it.
 An Android user can send texts right from a web interface.
-Unlike iOS, you can send a text message to other Android devices through Mac also, which is not yet reciprocated by the Apple.
+Unlike iOS, you can send a text message to other Android devices through Mac also, which is not yet reciprocated by Apple.
 Irrespective of the Android version you are using, it caters all to the Android devices.
-Though it is not available on Internet Explorer browser.
+Though it is not available on the Internet Explorer browser.

 Going further, firstly you need to set Android Messages as your default app on the device.

 After doing so, your latest message threads, contacts, and other settings will be encrypted and cached on your browser.
 Regarding the sign in to Messages for web automatically next time, check the box "Remember this computer," and then you don’t have to scan the QR code every time.
 And if you don’t use that system to send the messages for the next fourteen days, you’ll automatically be signed out for security reasons.